mars0i/algrand/doc/siegelmann4.md

 I'll refer to the step in which $u$ appears as tick 1 or step 1.
 So steps are 1-based, while matrix and vector indexes will be 0-based.

+Weights and activation values should be understood to be Cantor-coded values in base 9.
+That is, there are five possible values, encoded as digits 0, 2, 4, 6, 8.

 All elements of the state vector (of length 17) start as zero.